 So when they pass, many owners may think about purchasing pet caskets for dogs.

 Some would compare the feeling to that of losing a human loved one.
-However, after they have passed the question becomes “What do I do now?”
+However, after they have passed, the question becomes, “What do I do now?”

 This can be a hard decision for any pet owner and sometimes may have to be made in a short amount of time when the death is unexpected.

 Are Pet Caskets for Dogs Too Much?
 Do We Really Need Them?

 People have been memorializing their pets from pretty much the beginning of domestication.

-Researchers have found that between the years 800-400 A.D. around 70 million animals were mummified.
+Researchers have found that between the years 800 and 400 A.D., around 70 million animals were mummified.

-Ever since then, the practice of burying dogs, cats and other animals has been done for centuries; it makes sense that we would still bury our pets today just as we bury people.
+Ever since then, the practice of burying dogs, cats, and other animals has been done for centuries; it makes sense that we would still bury our pets today just as we bury people.

 The business of deceased pets

 That also means that there are a lot of people every year faced with the difficulty of losing a pet and having to bury their dogs or cats.

-As it is natural in most capitalist countries, this means that people and businesses are now making money off of the passing of pets.
+As is natural in most capitalist countries, this means that people and businesses are now making money from the passing of pets.

 Some pet owners take this into their own hands.
 You can easily search for pet caskets for dogs or cats on the internet and have a hundred online stores to choose from.

 Because we love our animals so much, it is hard for us to say goodbye.
 Anyone who has lost a loved pet would agree.

-In fact, research has shown that loss of a pet can hurt just as much as a loss of a close (human) relative, according to this article from Washington Post.
-These results aren’t surprising to most pet parents who had to go through the mental pain of pet loss.
+In fact, research has shown that the loss of a pet can hurt just as much as the loss of a close (human) relative, according to this article from the Washington Post.

 Today, dogs are mostly our loyal friends.
-For some people they are even taking the place of someone: i.e. a child, a spouse, or a best friend.
+Some people are even taking the place of someone, i.e., a child, a spouse, or a best friend.